blade-lang/blade-docs/docs/tutorial/strings.markdown

 ^
 {:#is_number} _string_.**is_number**()
-: Returns `true` if all the characters in the string are all digits and the string is not empty., otherwise returns `false`.
+: Returns `true` if all the characters in the string are all digits and the string is not empty, otherwise returns `false`.

   For example: